drilorin/brew_notes/history/brew11.md

 Mashout was WAY harder than the half batches I have done so far.
 Will consider diverging from BIAB with larger batches.
 13 cm from top after mashout ~ 15 l left
 Added water to 3 cm from top ~ About 9 l
+Will add more water next time - and use the inlay